 Professional Outside AC Unit Repair

-Hiring an HVAC technician costs $50–$100 per hour, not including parts.
-Technicians charge $100–$250 for an initial service call.
+Hiring an HVAC technician costs $75–$150 per hour for labor, not including parts.
+Technicians typically charge $100–$250 for an initial service call.
 Licensed professionals have the equipment and skills necessary to diagnose and repair complex problems.
 They can provide a more thorough and accurate diagnosis of any issues and offer targeted solutions.
+EPA regulations require a licensed technician to handle refrigerant and electrical components.

 How To Hire a Professional for Your Outside AC Unit